kvang138/Azure-SOC-and-Honeynet/README.md

-# Azure SOC and honeynet
+# Building a SOC and Honeynet in Azure with live traffic